If creativity is a ball game, am I playing the wrong one?

 2) I’d somehow confused the words “infinite” and “infinitesimal”, which are basically opposites, and the sting of embarrassment is too fresh in my mind to consider reposting it.

-My new Penfriend album “House Of Stories” is available to order NOW on super limited vinyl, CDs and KiT hybrid digital albums, with accompanying tees, hoodies and books.
-Get two songs in your inbox immediately, with another every month til the release date in April (before anyone else).
+🏠 My new Penfriend album “House Of Stories” is available NOW on super limited vinyl, CDs and KiT hybrid digital albums, with accompanying tees, hoodies and books.
+Music fans got it to #2 in the Official UK Independent Album Chart in April 2025.
+Bonkers!

 What to do when everyone doesn’t love you on the internet